 A strong federal commitment to literacy is imperative.
 LEARN supports states in a comprehensive, systemic approach to strengthen evidenced-based literacy and early literacy instruction for children from early learning through high school and supports district capacity to accelerate reading and writing achievement for all students.
-The member organizations of Advocates for Literacy urge you to allocate \$190 million in the FY 2019 Labor, Health and Human Services, and Education and Related Agencies Appropriations bill for the LEARN program to support reading and writing achievement.
+The member organizations of Advocates for Literacy urge you to allocate no less than \$190 million in the FY 2020 Labor, Health and Human Services, and Education and Related Agencies Appropriations bill for the LEARN program to support reading and writing achievement.

-Thank you for your consideration of this request, and we hope we can count on your support.
+Thank you for your consideration of this request, and we hope we can count on your support again this year.